EuropeanUniversityFoundation/power-middleware/README.md

-# Node Base App
+# POWER Middleware

-This is a project for Node to be used within the EUF.
+This is a project included in the POWER project.
+It creates a middleware used to connect the React app and the Drupal back-end.

 This project make use of Docker.